terrywang/vagrantboxes/README.md

 - [**Vagrant Ubuntu Cloud Images**](http://cloud-images.ubuntu.com/vagrant/)

- It’s been there since Jan, 2013.
+ It's been there since Jan, 2013.
 For some reason Canonical has NOT officially promoted it yet, may be still in beta.
 Remember these are vanilla images, NOT very useful without Chef or Puppet.

 If you are looking for Virtual Machines with server applications (e.g. GitLab, Discourse, WordPress, Redmine, Ruby Stack, Joomla!, Drupal etc…) pre-installed and configured, try Bitnami Stacks, it rocks!